• Skip to primary navigation

 It’s Creamy and Cozy: The coconut milk makes the rice rich and velvety, while the roasted pumpkin adds a soft, caramelized sweetness.

 Versatile as Ever: Serve it as a stunning side dish or the star of a vegetarian meal.
-Pair it with roasted veggies, tofu, chili beans, or your favorite protein for a complete feast.
+Pair it with minute steak, roasted veggies, tofu, chili beans, or bang bang chicken skewers.

 Oh-So Insta-Worthy: This dish’s bright orange pumpkin, golden turmeric rice, and pops of green cilantro make it a stunning dish to serve to guests.